ArturCzopek/e-arbiter/API.md

 User Action Controller

-#### Endpoint for leaving from an existing and active tournament.
+#### Endpoint for joining to an existing and active tournament.
 ```
-POST /api/user-action/leave
+POST /api/user-action/join
 ```

 ##### Parameters